Interim Housing Solutions

 The number of people currently experiencing homelessness in Waterloo Region is unprecedented.
 Similar to many communities across Canada, we are seeing the effects of living in poverty, mental health issues, rising housing costs, and the impacts of the opioid crisis, first-hand in Waterloo Region.

-The Region of Waterloo estimates there are about 1,000 people currently experiencing homelessness across the region, including about 450 people experiencing homelessness for long periods of time (chronic homelessness).
+The Region of Waterloo estimates there are about 1,000 people currently experiencing homelessness across the region, including about 530 people experiencing homelessness for long periods of time (chronic homelessness).

 As the Service System Manager for Housing and Homelessness, we are working with area municipalities and community partners on this very complex issue.
 We are also actively engaging with other levels of government on the necessary investments needed for permanent, sustainable solutions.

-Interim Housing Solutions Strategy
+Overview of the Interim Housing Solutions strategy

-• Expanding the Transitional Housing Program;
+1. Expanding the Transitional Housing Program;

-• Expanding the Emergency Shelter Program; and
+3. Expanding the Emergency Shelter Program; and

 There is no one-size-fits-all solution in responding to the growth of homelessness and no one organization or government has the necessary resources to solve the problem alone.
 Addressing homelessness in Waterloo Region is a shared community responsibility.
-We work with partners from across this sector to support people experiencing homelessness, from emergency shelter providers to outreach to housing providers and more.
+We work with partners from across this sector to support people experiencing homelessness, from emergency shelter providers to outreach to housing providers, and more.

 Following Housing First principles, we are focused on a recovery-oriented approach to ending homelessness with the understanding that everyone is housing ready.
-We are committed to building a healthy and inclusive community for everyone where all residents can thrive and feel supported.
+We are committed to building a healthy and inclusive community where all residents can thrive and feel supported.

-Interim Housing Solutions Implementation
+Progress on the Interim Housing Solutions strategy

 Transitional Housing

-• Transitional Housing Programs offer a supportive, temporary type of accommodation that bridges the gap from homelessness to permanent housing.
-Transitional Housing helps people with life stabilization by meeting health and housing needs through on-site staffing support.
+• Transitional housing programs offer a supportive, temporary type of accommodation that bridges the gap from homelessness to permanent housing.
+Transitional housing helps people with life stabilization by meeting health and housing needs through on-site staffing support.

-• In Waterloo Region, the existing Transitional Housing Program has been very effective in supporting people with long experiences of unsheltered homelessness move indoors, stabilize in housing, and in many cases, transition into permanent housing.
+• In Waterloo Region, the existing transitional housing program has been very effective in supporting people with long experiences of unsheltered homelessness move indoors, stabilize in housing, and in many cases, transition into permanent housing.

 Emergency Shelter

-• Emergency Shelters are short-term responses to homelessness, and focus on connecting people to housing and community supports as identified in individualized housing plans.
+• Emergency shelters are short-term responses to homelessness, and focus on connecting people to housing and community supports as identified in individualized housing plans.
 These plans support a rapid move from emergency shelter to permanent housing.

 Hybrid Shelter/Outdoor Model

-Plan to End Chronic Homelessness
+The Plan to End Chronic Homelessness

 The number of people currently experiencing homelessness in Waterloo Region is unprecedented.
 Similar to many communities across Canada, we are seeing the effects of living in poverty, mental health issues, rising housing costs, and the impacts of the opioid crisis, first-hand in Waterloo Region.

-The Region of Waterloo estimates there are about 1,000 people currently experiencing homelessness across the region, including about 450 people experiencing homelessness for long periods of time (chronic homelessness).
+The Region of Waterloo estimates there are about 1,000 people currently experiencing homelessness across the region, including about 530 people experiencing homelessness for long periods of time (chronic homelessness).

 As the Service System Manager for Housing and Homelessness, we are working with area municipalities and community partners on this very complex issue.
 We are also actively engaging with other levels of government on the necessary investments needed for permanent, sustainable solutions.

-Interim Housing Solutions Strategy
+Overview of the Interim Housing Solutions strategy

-• Expanding the Transitional Housing Program;
+1. Expanding the Transitional Housing Program;

-• Expanding the Emergency Shelter Program; and
+3. Expanding the Emergency Shelter Program; and

 There is no one-size-fits-all solution in responding to the growth of homelessness and no one organization or government has the necessary resources to solve the problem alone.
 Addressing homelessness in Waterloo Region is a shared community responsibility.
-We work with partners from across this sector to support people experiencing homelessness, from emergency shelter providers to outreach to housing providers and more.
+We work with partners from across this sector to support people experiencing homelessness, from emergency shelter providers to outreach to housing providers, and more.

 Following Housing First principles, we are focused on a recovery-oriented approach to ending homelessness with the understanding that everyone is housing ready.
-We are committed to building a healthy and inclusive community for everyone where all residents can thrive and feel supported.
+We are committed to building a healthy and inclusive community where all residents can thrive and feel supported.

-Interim Housing Solutions Implementation
+Progress on the Interim Housing Solutions strategy

 Transitional Housing

-• Transitional Housing Programs offer a supportive, temporary type of accommodation that bridges the gap from homelessness to permanent housing.
-Transitional Housing helps people with life stabilization by meeting health and housing needs through on-site staffing support.
+• Transitional housing programs offer a supportive, temporary type of accommodation that bridges the gap from homelessness to permanent housing.
+Transitional housing helps people with life stabilization by meeting health and housing needs through on-site staffing support.

-• In Waterloo Region, the existing Transitional Housing Program has been very effective in supporting people with long experiences of unsheltered homelessness move indoors, stabilize in housing, and in many cases, transition into permanent housing.
+• In Waterloo Region, the existing transitional housing program has been very effective in supporting people with long experiences of unsheltered homelessness move indoors, stabilize in housing, and in many cases, transition into permanent housing.

 Emergency Shelter

-• Emergency Shelters are short-term responses to homelessness, and focus on connecting people to housing and community supports as identified in individualized housing plans.
+• Emergency shelters are short-term responses to homelessness, and focus on connecting people to housing and community supports as identified in individualized housing plans.
 These plans support a rapid move from emergency shelter to permanent housing.

 Hybrid Shelter/Outdoor Model

-Plan to End Chronic Homelessness
+The Plan to End Chronic Homelessness

 Ask a Question